-Expenditures for research and development declined 10.5 percent to € 484.6 million (previous year: € 541.2 Administrative expenses in the fiscal year came to million) in the reporting year.
-This cost reduction was € 455.3 million (previous year: € 420.0 million), for an mainly due to an unscheduled amortization in biologincrease of 8.4 percent over the previous year.
-The ics the previous year.
-The adjusted cost volume came cost increase was caused primarily by rising HR and to the same level as the previous year, which is withenergy expenditures as well as rising costs for hardin our long-term strategic framework.
+Expenditures for research and development declined 10.5 percent to € 484.6 million (previous year: € 541.2 million) in the reporting year.
+This cost reduction was mainly due to an unscheduled amortization in biologics the previous year.
+The adjusted cost volume came to the same level as the previous year, which is within our long-term strategic framework.